|STAR Center Service Desk|

 You will be back on the compose an email page when the address book closes.
 In the composing page in the section for To, you should be able to see the name and email addresses of those you wish to email.

 On the main email screen as shown in step two, when you click on a message you want to read Its contents will appear either in a popup menu or as shown in this example it may be split screen.
 You will have these basic functions to option to close, reply, reply all, and to forward.
 When you click on reply, reply all, or forward it will open the compose a new email window in another popup.

-VLAC (Virtual Learning Assistance Center) - The Virtual Learning Assistance Center is a collection of resources for online students or students with online course components.
+VLAC (Virtual Learning Assistance Center) is a collection of resources for online students or students with online course components.

-OTS (Office of Technology Serves) provides technology support to students, faculty, and staff 24/7!
+OTS (Office of Technology Services) provides technology support to students, faculty, and staff 24/7!

 Our D2L Resource Guide covers main page navigation, submitting assignments, taking quizzes/tests, posting in discussion boards, emailing, and more.

 Lone Star College-Montgomery | STAR Center 3200 College Park Drive | Building F, 1st Floor | Conroe, TX 77384